sullyj42/seigyo-esl-control/README.md

 1/6/2020: Repo is made, set out available tools, researching potential projects<br>
 1/7/2020: Formed list of potential projects, currently researching deep learning in video games<br>
 1/8/2020: Ran trials of teaching computer to play Super Mario World, currently researching smart home controller<br>
+1/12/2020: Decided to make a Google Assistant controller in Android Studio<br>
+1/13/2020: Began building basic apps to familiarize self with AS, working on learning about scrollable tab layout<br>
+1/14/2020: Finished scrollable tabs, now working on creating settings fragment for app 1/19/2020: Have working system for settings, working on WiFi connectivity